RyuSpike/RyuSpike/README.md

 - 👋 Hi, I’m @RyuSpike
-- 👀 I’m interested in in programming lol.
+- 👀 I’m interested in  programming lol.
 - 🌱 I’m currently learning python for data science, along with java, programming principles in my cs class.
 - 💞️ I’m looking to collaborate on a project that requires java.
 - 📫 How to reach me email noah.maseko16@gmail.com